-I, hereby understand that if I am caught violating the ARRT Rules of Ethics, which n includes academic cheating, I may be able to complete the program if I fulfill all the oth ner Radiology Technology program requirements, but the program director will not sign off that the program director will not sign off that I am able to take the ARRT examination.
+I, \\\\\\\ hereby understand that if I am caught violating the ARRT Rules of Ethics, which includes academic cheating, I may be able to complete the program if I fulfill all the other Radiology Technology program requirements, but the program director will not sign off that I am able to take the ARRT examination.
 The program director would be in direct violation of the Rules of Ethics if he/she did sign off stating that you graduated in good standing and are now eligible to take the examination.

-Student Signature Date
+Student Signature